 Practical reference

-A quick operational reference for star-by-star focus, activators, and cures before you execute annual layout changes.
+A quick operational reference for star-by-star focus, activations, and remedies before you make annual layout changes.

 Star-by-star guide